Australian-Internet-Observatory/aio-periodic-archiving-daemon/GUIDE.md

 This design is configurable by the following strings:

-`config.json -> strings -> registration.html -> REGISTER_HEADING`
+`config.json → strings → registration.html → REGISTER_HEADING`<br>

-The heading of the registration page.
+_The heading of the registration page._

-`config.json -> strings -> registration.html -> REGISTER_LEAD`
+`config.json → strings → registration.html → REGISTER_LEAD`<br>

-The blurb of the registration page.
+_The blurb of the registration page._

-`config.json -> strings -> registration.html -> REGISTER_PLUGIN_LOGO_FILE`
+`config.json → strings → registration.html → REGISTER_PLUGIN_LOGO_FILE`<br>

-The registration imagery to show on the registration page.
+_The registration imagery to show on the registration page._

-`config.json -> strings -> registration.html -> REGISTER_LEARN_MORE_TEXT`
+`config.json → strings → registration.html → REGISTER_LEARN_MORE_TEXT`<br>

-The text that accompanies the link to the 'Learn More' page about the plugin.
+_The text that accompanies the link to the 'Learn More' page about the plugin._

-`config.json -> strings -> registration.html -> REGISTER_PRIVACY_POLICY_TEXT`
+`config.json → strings → registration.html → REGISTER_PRIVACY_POLICY_TEXT`<br>

-The text that accompanies the link to the 'privacy policy' page about the plugin.
+_The text that accompanies the link to the 'privacy policy' page about the plugin._

-`config.json -> strings -> registration.html -> REGISTER_BUTTON_SUBMIT_TEXT`
+`config.json → strings → registration.html → REGISTER_BUTTON_SUBMIT_TEXT`<br>

-The text that accompanies the button to submit the registration form.
+_The text that accompanies the button to submit the registration form._

-`config.json -> strings -> registration.html -> ERROR_HEADING`
+`config.json → strings → registration.html → ERROR_HEADING`<br>

-The heading that displays when there is an error in the registration process.
+_The heading that displays when there is an error in the registration process._

-`config.json -> strings -> registration.html -> ERROR_LEAD`
+`config.json → strings → registration.html → ERROR_LEAD`<br>

-The blurb that displays when there is an error in the registration process.
+_The blurb that displays when there is an error in the registration process._

-`config.json -> strings -> registration.html -> ERROR_LOGO_FILE`
+`config.json → strings → registration.html → ERROR_LOGO_FILE`<br>

-The error imagery to show on the registration page.
+_The error imagery to show on the registration page._

-`config.json -> strings -> registration.html -> REGISTERED_HEADING`
+`config.json → strings → registration.html → REGISTERED_HEADING`<br>

-The heading that displays when registration completes successfully on the registration process.
+_The heading that displays when registration completes successfully on the registration process._

-`config.json -> strings -> registration.html -> REGISTERED_LEAD`
+`config.json → strings → registration.html → REGISTERED_LEAD`<br>

-The blurb that displays when the registration successfully completes on the registration process.
+_The blurb that displays when the registration successfully completes on the registration process._

-`config.json -> strings -> registration.html -> REGISTERED_LOGO_FILE`
+`config.json → strings → registration.html → REGISTERED_LOGO_FILE`<br>

-The registration completion imagery to show on the registration page.
+_The registration completion imagery to show on the registration page._

 Irrespective of whether the participant accidentally closes the registration page and then loads it up at a later stage, the page itself is dynamically designed such that it can present the correct variation to them depending on their stage of the process - this is again indicated in the participant flow.

 ###### Demographic Form

 As part of any research project, the demographic characteristics that are captured from the participant are specific to the objectives of the research.
 The plugin is designed to complement this requirement by modularizing all demographic characteristics by respective HTML controls.
-We provide some example fields (both categorical and nominal in nature), and that are contained between the '<!-- Demographic Details Begin -->' and '<!-- Demographic Details End -->' comments of the page's HTML.
+We provide some example fields (both categorical and nominal in nature), and that are contained between the '<!-- Demographic Details Begin -→' and '<!-- Demographic Details End -->' comments of the page's HTML.

 At the point of participant registration, these fields are evaluated by JavaScript (see [here](https://github.com/Australian-Internet-Observatory/aio-periodic-archiving-daemon/blob/master/plugin/src/scripts/registrationRoutine/registrationSubmit.js)), using Bootstrap validation techniques that can be written directly into the HTML.
 Any HTML input field possessing the 'demographic-field' 'className' HTML attribute will then be integrated directly into the payload that is sent from the registration form, up to the cloud server (which is later elaborated in the Data Collection section).